19.1: Electron-Transfer Reactions in Mitochondria

 QH2 + 2 cyto c3+ + 2H+matrix → Q + 2 cyto c 2+ + 4H+IMS

-Once again, there are no “proton” channels or hydrogen-bonded networks in the protein for proton transfer across the inner membrane.
+Once again, the protein has no “proton” channels or hydrogen-bonded networks for proton transfer across the inner membrane.

-Another way to think about the electron transfer process from UQH2 to cytochrome C is that the 2 electrons from UQH2 take two different paths, one a high potential path to the Rieske center and on to cytochrome C, and another low potential path to the bL heme and on to the bH heme and then to UQ to reform UQH2 (see figure above).
+Another way to think about the electron transfer process from UQH2 to cytochrome C is that the two electrons from UQH2 take two different paths: one a high-potential path to the Rieske center and on to cytochrome C, and another a low-potential path to the bL heme and on to the bH heme and then to UQ to reform UQH2 (see figure above).

-Complex III, along with Complex I, can also produce unwanted reactive oxygen species (ROS).
+Complex III, as did Complex I, can also produce unwanted reactive oxygen species (ROS).
 Only three of the protein subunits, cytochrome b (with the bL and bH hemes), cytochrome c1, and the Rieske iron-sulfur protein (ISP) are involved in electron transfer, so one of those is most likely involved in ROS production.
-Experiments and mathematical models support a mechanism that involves a reduction of UQ by the addition of one electron from cytochrome bL to form UQ. which then passes its electron to dioxygen to form superoxide (O2-.).
+Experiments and mathematical models support a mechanism that involves a reduction of UQ by adding one electron from cytochrome bL to form UQ., which then passes its electron to dioxygen to form superoxide (O2-.).

 As two ubiquinones must bind to the complex, there must be two proximal sites.
-One is the Qi site where oxidized UQ binds and receives an electron.
-The other is the Qo site where UQH2 binds.
+One is the Qi site, where oxidized UQ binds and receives an electron, and the other is the Qo site, where UQH2 binds.

 From a kinetic perspective, the first UQH2 binds and transfers two electrons, one to the Rieske cluster (and on to cytochrome c1 and then to cytochrome C) and one to cytochrome bL (and on to heme bH) and then to an oxidized UQ bound at the Qi site.
-The UQ. radical is stabilized by the adjacent bH heme which has a lower affinity for electrons.
-Now a second UQH2 binds to the Qo site, and transfers two electrons, again one via the Rieske cluster and the second through cytochrome bL and bH to the UQ. radical present at the Qi site to form UQH2 after two protons are transferred to it from the matrix.
+The UQ. radical is stabilized by the adjacent bH heme, which has a lower affinity for electrons.
+A second UQH2 binds to the Qo site, transferring two electrons (one via the Rieske cluster and the second through cytochrome bL and bH) to the UQ. radical present at the Qi site.
+This forms UQH2 after two protons are transferred to it from the matrix.

 Antimycin A, an extremely toxic drug, binds to the UQ Qi site and hence blocks electron transfer from cytochrome bL to bH at the Qi site.
 Heme bL can then pass its electron to dioxygen to produce superoxide.